applying to GALA

 Six 90-minute periods alternating three periods each day.

 7th period is an elective.

 WILL MY DAUGHTER EAT IN THE CAFETERIA?

-GALA's lunch period is completely separate from LA High.
-If girls want to buy their lunch in the cafeteria (right next door to our main building), they can.
+GALA's lunch period is separate from LA High.
+Lunch is free.
 Girls eat in the cafeteria tables, picnic-style on our field, or around our campus.

 HOW WILL GALA DEAL WITH GIRL DRAMA, BULLYING, AND CONFLICT ISSUES?